MatthewSag@gmail.com or firstname.lastname@example.org

-Matthew Sag is a Georgia Reithal Professor of Law at Loyola University of Chicago School, where he is also the Associate Director for Intellectual Property of the Institute for Consumer Antitrust Studies.
+Matthew Sag is the Associate Dean for Faculty Research and Development and Georgia Reithal Professor of Law at Loyola University of Chicago School, where he is also the Associate Director for Intellectual Property of the Institute for Consumer Antitrust Studies.

 Professor Sag studied economic history, political science and law at the Australian National University where he graduated with honors.
 He clerked for Justice Paul Finn at the Federal Court of Australia and practiced law in Australia, the United Kingdom and the United States.

-Professor Sag’s research focuses on intellectual property and its intersection with technology and competition law.
-He has also authored a series of empirical studies of judicial behavior.
+Professor Sag is an expert in copyright law and intellectual property.
+He is currently working on a book on the fair use doctrine and a series of empirical papers using text-mining and machine learning tools to study judicial behavior.
 His work has been published in leading journals such as Nature, and the law reviews of the University of California Berkeley, Northwestern, Georgetown, Iowa, and Notre Dame, among others.
 His research on copyright and fair use has been widely cited in academic works, court submissions, judicial opinions and government reports.

-Professor Sag is an Advisory Board Member of the HathiTrust Research Center.
+Professor Sag is the co-founder of ScotusOA.com and he is an Advisory Board Member of the HathiTrust Research Center.

 How to pronounce my name

 See this post for an extended discussion.
 If you want to try to get the authentic Hungarian sound it is Ság, but English speakers should say it to rhyme with flag.

 Please feel free to use the photo (below) in conference materials etc., no additional license or approval is required for this purpose.